MithrilJS/ospec/README.md

 - A syntax error in a file causes the file to be ignored by the runner.
 - At test-definition time:
-  - An error thrown at the root of a file will cause subsequent tests and specs to be ignored
+  - An error thrown at the root of a file will cause subsequent tests and specs to be ignored.
   - An error thrown in a spec definition will cause the spec to be ignored.
 - At test-execution time:
   - An error thrown in the `before` hook will cause the streaks and nested specs to be ignored.
 The `after` hook will run.